supercollider/supercollider/README_LINUX.md

 $> cmake -DSC_IDE=OFF -DSC_SCLANG=OFF ..
 ```

+Once you set these two values manually, you need to specify both, each time
+you want to change one of them.
+Also: The default build setting prevent building
+IDE and server without building sclang as well.

 ### Speeding up repeated builds

 If you build SuperCollider repeatedly, we recommend installing `ccache`